-We use a parameter-efficient / low-rank adaption finetuning pipeline \citep{hu2022lora} with rank $r=16$, alpha $\alpha=32$, targeting all linear layers, reducing the trainable parameter count by \SI{99}{\percent}.
-As our reinforcement learning algorithm, we use Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical}.
+We use a parameter-efficient (LoRA) fine-tuning pipeline \citep{hu2022lora} with rank $r=16$, alpha $\alpha=32$, targeting all linear layers.
+As our reinforcement learning algorithm, we use Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical} and do an ablation with Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} in Appendix~\ref{ap:ppo}.
 Training is conducted for one epoch across all experiments.
-We use $R$ (\cref{eq:v-reward}) as a reward, and employ KL-regularization.
-More information on the exact training hyperparameters are provided in Table \ref{tab:hyperparams} in the appendix.
+We use $R$ (\cref{eq:v-reward}) as a reward with the default parameters of trl \citep{trl_2020}.
+We list training hyperparameters in \Cref{tab:hyperparams} in the Appendix.